logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/test-suites/dynamic-test-suites/adding-new-test-modules-to-a-dynamic-test-suite.md

     ![](/images/TA_Help/Images/Edit_profile_panel.png)

-3. To verify that the customized data profile specifies the set of test modules that you want it to, click the **Show** button.
+3.  **Optional:** To verify that the customized data profile specifies the set of test modules that you want it to, click the **Show** button.

     The test module report that matches the new conditions appears.